AP VoteCast: North Carolina voters sour on state of nation

 NATIONAL ECONOMY

-Voters were more negative than positive in their assessments of the nation’s economy.
-Overall, 41% described economic conditions in the U.S. as excellent or good, and 58% called them not so good or poor.
+Tanya Bryant, who voted in Raleigh for Biden, said the government under Trump left people on their own during the economic downturn resulting from the pandemic.

+“You’ve got people now who are trying to fight getting evicted because they didn’t want to lose their job, but they did, and now they can’t pay their bills,” Bryant said.
+“So we need to provide the kind of support to support those people.”

-Democrats criticized Trump’s handling of the economy, and said low earners continued to struggle during an uneven recovery this summer.
-Supporters of the president in North Carolina said they favored him because of his business experience and pledges to keep taxes lower.
+Backers of Trump in North Carolina said they favored him because of his business experience and pledges to keep taxes lower.

+Paige Moore voted in Raleigh for Biden but expressed frustration with politicians of all stripes regarding the federal government’s failure to pass a second round of stimulus aid to boost the economy.

+“I’m extremely disappointed in our elected officials on both sides and their inability to be able to negotiate the second CARES Act that was supposed to go out to everyone,” Moore said.

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
 The survey of 3,684 voters in North Carolina was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 1.9 percentage points.
 Find more details about AP VoteCast’s methodology at https://ap.org/votecast.